SuperFlight Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play SuperFlight, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play SuperFlight, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-SuperFlight has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in SuperFlight which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual